tgj505/byeBird/readme.md

 ### why

 Why might you want to delete everything?
-Do you want [this guy](https://www.vanityfair.com/news/2022/04/elon-musk-twitter-terrible-things-hes-said-and-done) and his sycophantic lackeys to have access to your stuff, monetizing your attention and actions?
+Do you want [this guy](https://www.vanityfair.com/news/2022/04/elon-musk-twitter-terrible-things-hes-said-and-done) and some sycophants to have access to your stuff, monetizing your attention and actions?
 Using your tweets to tune an AI?
 Selling your data to anyone they want?

-Why not just delete the whole account?
-Paranoia of impersonatin
+You could just delete your whole account.

 Some more specific bad things about twitter and the muskmelon, who (has said)[https://twitter.com/alx/status/1625734305447088128] that "at the end of the day, having some criticism is fine, ya know, it's really not that bad.
 I mean, I am constantly attacked on twitter, frankly, and I don't mind."